pawanit17/spring/README.md

   - Context and Dependency Injection https://stackoverflow.com/a/5974145/815961

 - Spring Core - Basic Management of Beans
+- Spring Security - Authentication and Authorization
+- Spring MVC - For web applications

 - To remove @SpringBootApplication, add @Configuration and @ComponentScan.